Kharukulavat/kharukulavat/README.md

 A Computer Engineering Student
 -----------------------------

-Full-time SIIT student on an exciting journey towards a Computer Engineering degree, constantly seeking to learn and grow.
+Full-time SIIT student on a journey towards a Computer Engineering degree, constantly seeking to learn and grow.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [nipunk0258@gmail.com](mailto:nipunk0258@gmail.com)